ChiedozieOkoh/armageddon/README.md

 * link the binary `arm-none-eabi-ld code.elf -T link.ld -o code.o`
 * finally simulate the linked executable `armageddon code.o`

+## Memory Usage
+Currently the size of memory available to the simulator is the same as the size of the \
+ELF file passed as a command line arguement.

 ## Notes On compatability with ARMv6-M ISA
 The simulator is still in development so not all instructions are implemented yet.\
-Though ARMv6-M is a memory mapped architecture most of the memory mapped system configuration registers have not been implemented yet, its a work in progress. \
+The memory mapped registers of the system control space (SCS) are partially implemented.\
+You can use the ICSR to trigger NMI and PendSV interrupts.
+It can also trigger SysTick interrupts but currently the SysTick configuration registers are not implemented yet. \
+The SHPR2 and SHPR3 registers can be used to change the priority of SVCall, SysTick and PendSV. \
+There is no instruction pipeline in the simulator thus all reads and writes are committed instantly. \
-Exceptions are functional the vector table offset is always 0 and is not configurable. \
+The vector table offset is always 0 and is not configurable. \

 # Feedback
 If you encounter any bugs please open an issue :)